cabol/nebulex/README.md

 ## Quickstart example

-Supposing we are using `Ecto` and we want to apply caching declaratively on some functions:
+Assuming you are using `Ecto` and you want to use declarative caching:

 ```elixir
 # In the config/config.exs file